gabrielmiller/gabrielmiller.github.io/_posts/2012-02-23-rotation-encryption-revisited.md

 ---
+date: 2012-02-23
 layout: post
+slug: rotation-encryption-revisited
+tags:
+ - python
+ - code
 title: Rotation Encryption Revisited
-slug: rotation-encryption-revisited
-date: 2012-02-23
-categories:
- - Python
- - Code
 ---

 Here's the first revision to my rotation encryption code from about 2 months ago.
 As a refresher, the idea is as follows: You enter data and it is broken into 8 character packets.
 These packets are converted to ascii in a 8x8 table of 1s and 0s.
 These values are then interpreted 90 degrees from how they were entered, combined, and returned back as text.
 And the image I drafted to describe the process, again: